Federal Police (Mexico): Peña Nieto's administration

 In 2012, it was reported that President Enrique Peña Nieto's government had proposed the creation of a new unit to replace all Federal Police duties.
-Federal Police would not be disbanded but would be assigned to special tasks & missions.
-Additional information on Mexico's planned Gendarmerie ("The 'National Gendarmerie' and Mexico's Crime Fighting Plans," MexiData.info, Dec.
-24, 2012).
+The Federal Police would not be disbanded, but they would be assigned to special tasks and missions.
+Additional information on Mexico's planned gendarmerie was on the website MexiData.info on December 24, 2012.

-The final product is the 2014 creation of the Federal Police's Gendarmerie Division, with 5,000 police agents.
+In 2014, the Federal Police's Gendarmerie Division was created with 5,000 police agents.
 Its focus is on providing ongoing public security in areas with heavy criminal activities and providing border security.
-It is also expected to reinforce state, city and municipal police forces when the need arises.
-It is one of the seven constituent divisions of the Federal Police reporting directly to the Commissioner, and the newest to be raised.

-The National Gendarmerie is defined as a military grade force within the Federal Police.
+It is also expected to reinforce state, city, and municipal police forces as needed.
+It is one of the seven constituent divisions of the Federal Police, reporting directly to the Commissioner, and the newest to be incepted.
+The National Gendarmerie is defined as a military-grade force within the Federal Police.

-Lopez Obrador's administration
+López Obrador's administration

 Before becoming President of Mexico, Andrés Manuel López Obrador campaigned on a promise to take the military off the streets of Mexico.
 Shortly after getting into office, Obrador released a plan to create the National Guard under control of the Mexican Armed Forces which would be in charge of "preventing and combating crime".
 Obrador stated that the new National Guard would be critical to solving Mexico's ongoing security crisis.

-On 28 February, the Mexico's General Congress voted to approve a 60,000-member national guard.
+On 28 February, Mexico's General Congress voted to approve a 60,000-member national guard.
 On 30 June 2019, the National Guard was officially established in the Constitution of Mexico.
 The new National Guard, de facto successor to a similar formation raised in 1821 and abolished in 1935, is composed today of personnel from parts of both the National Gendarmerie and Federal Forces Divisions of the Federal Police.